ipipan/spacy-pl/README.md

 ## pl_spacy_model_morfeusz
 This version of our model utilizes an external dependency: Morfeusz 2.
 We reccomend using this version, as it is significantly better for all the tasks involved.
 To do so you need to first install the Morfeusz 2 library, and its embeddings for Python.
 The detailed instructions for your architecture are available [here](http://morfeusz.sgjp.pl/download/en): Morfeusz 2 bindings are installed via easy_install, and not via pip, although we are discussing the option to switch onto pip into the future.
 If Morfeusz 2 is not installed correctly, you will see a warning message and the model will not work as expected.

 Morfeusz 2 is used within our custom pipeline component called Preprocessor.
 The Preprocessor first tokenizes the text, and then performs morphosyntactic analysis, and lemmatization.
-Since Morfeusz 2 offers multiple analyses for each token, we disambiguate these using an ordinary spaCy tagger.
+Since Morfeusz 2 offers multiple analyses for each token, we disambiguate these using our tagger.
+From `0.1.0` onwards the tagger is a integrated version of [Toygger](http://zil.ipipan.waw.pl/Scwad) (for more info see Katarzyna Krasnowska-Kieraś.
+Morphosyntactic disambiguation for Polish with bi-LSTM neural networks.
+In Zygmunt Vetulani and Patrick Paroubek, editors, Proceedings of the 8th Language & Technology Conference: Human Language Technologies as a Challenge for Computer Science and Linguistics, pages 367–371, Poznań, Poland, 2017.
+Fundacja Uniwersytetu im.
+Adama Mickiewicza w Poznaniu.).
 Because of this there is no separate tagger component in our pipeline (although there is a tagger in the model), and you cannot skip tagging during the processing stage.

-In this version of the model, the `token.tag_` attribute returns an extended tag, instead of a POS tag only.
-Because of contextual ambiguity, there are usually mutiple analyses, and the extended tag consists only of those features, on which all analyses agree.
-For example 'kotką' will return _'SUBSG:sg:inst:f'_, 'kota' will yield _'SUBST:sg'_ while 'koteczek' will yield _'SUBST'_ only.
-You can obtain the POS tag by splitting on colons (`pos = token.tag_.split(':')[0]`) and the UPOS tag by `token.pos_` attribute.
+In this version of the model, the `token.tag_` attribute returns the POS tag only.
+All the morphological features are stored in `token._.feats` custom attribute.

 This [notebook](https://nbviewer.jupyter.org/github/ipipan/spacy-pl/blob/master/spaCy_PL_morfeusz_demo.ipynb) shows some features of the model with Morfeusz 2.